ncruces/go-sqlite3/vfs/README.md

 POSIX advisory locks, which SQLite uses on Unix, are [broken by design](https://github.com/sqlite/sqlite/blob/b74eb0/src/os_unix.c#L1073-L1161).

-On Linux and macOS, this module uses
+On Linux and macOS, this package uses
 [OFD locks](https://www.gnu.org/software/libc/manual/html_node/Open-File-Description-Locks.html)
 to synchronize access to database files.
 OFD locks are fully compatible with POSIX advisory locks.

-This module can also use
+This package can also use
 [BSD locks](https://man.freebsd.org/cgi/man.cgi?query=flock&sektion=2),
 albeit with reduced concurrency (`BEGIN IMMEDIATE` behaves like `BEGIN EXCLUSIVE`).
 On BSD, macOS, and illumos, BSD locks are fully compatible with POSIX advisory locks;